 “I think of my work as poetic and sensual, the creating of paintings being visual conversations.”

-Since moving to a new studio in the Ocean Studios complex at the Royal William Yard Plymouth new work has been concerned with Bronze Age discoveries on Dartmoor.
-A solo exhibition, Painting the Earth with Granite and Amber, will show paintings, "assemblages" and collages as a response to the grave of a young girl excavated only a few years ago, along with her artefacts of beads, belts, baskets and her bones.
+Recent work has also been concerned with Bronze Age discoveries on Dartmoor.
+A solo exhibition, Painting the Earth with Granite and Amber, showed paintings, "assemblages" and collages as a response to the grave of a young girl excavated only a few years ago, along with her artefacts of beads, belts, baskets and her bones.
 Who was she?
 A princess, a wise woman?
 These questions and her name will never be known, but breathing the air that she breathed and making work about the place she was found has resulted in a variety of work.
-(The exhibition dates: 25 November to 18 December, 12 to 5pm Wed to Sun.)

 One Aldwych, London; Bushey Museum & Art Gallery; Champneys Hotel, Tring; Hotel de Ville, Nanterre, Paris; Bromet School, Watford; Stock Exchange Building London; Watford Football Club hospitality suite; Derriford Hospital; Mary Portas